 This frequently takes the shape of lead lifecycle stages, in which leads transition through different stages, such as marketing accepted leads, marketing qualified leads, sales qualified leads, and so on.

 No single conversion rate standard applies to all businesses.
-A conversion rate of 7%, for instance, may be negative for some businesses while being positive for others.
+For instance, A 7% conversion rate may be negative for some startups while being positive for others.

 As a result, an analyst must consider the company's historical performance and industry averages when assessing lead-to-customer conversion rates.